-Applicants must have a bachelor's degree (any major is acceptable), and provide a completed application form, a transcript of all undergraduate work, and two letters of recommendation.
+Applicants must have a bachelor's degree (any major is acceptable), and provide a completed graduate admissions application, a transcript of all undergraduate work, and two letters of recommendation.

 Admission is competitive and generally requires a minimum undergraduate GPA of 3.00.
 Those applicants whose native language is not English and who do not hold a degree from a university where the language of instruction is English must complete the Test of English as a Foreign Language (TOEFL) with a score of at least 78 on the internet-based test.

 The program requires 18 credit hours, and may be completed in one year as a full-time student or up to four years as a part-time student.
 Courses may be waived by the Program Coordinator based on previous study; however, substitute course work will be required.

 |PLAN 631||Real Estate Principles||3|